LibertyDSNP/spec/pages/Messages/Overview.md

 #### Announcement

 An announcement refers specifically to a DSNP item as described in this specification document.
-An announcement is intended for inclusion in a batch file and to eventually be posted to the blockchain via a batch log event.
+An announcement is intended for inclusion in a batch file and to eventually be published to the blockchain via a batch log event.
 Some announcements, such as broadcasts and replies, will contain references to content items.

 #### Content